Magdalen Redman: AAGPBL career

-Unspectacular, but quite effective, Redman enjoyed a solid career during her seven years in the league, being noted by her enthusiastic and great knowledge of the game.
+Unspectacular, but quite effective, Redman had a solid career during her seven years in the league, being noted by her enthusiastic and great knowledge of the game.
 In her rookie season she played every fielding position except pitcher.
 After that she played at infield, mainly at third base, before converting to catcher for the rest of her career.
-She had a stellar defense, being able to catch low balls and block home plate well, which combined with a strong and secure throwing arm.
+She had an effective defense, being able to catch low balls and block home plate well, which combined with a strong and secure throwing arm.

 In 1949 Redman posted the best fielding average among catchers with a .978 mark.
 Then, she repeated her feat in 1953 after leading all-catchers with a .975 average, helping Grand Rapids win the Championship Series.
 Her most productive season came in 1954, when she posted a .240 batting average with 39 runs and 20 RBI in 75 games, all career numbers.

 A modest .172 career hitter, she collected a notable .349 on-base percentage while batting .267 with three runs and three RBI in six playoff games.
 As a catcher, she committed only 40 errors in 1,345 chances for a .970 average.